Maidstone services

 Developments

-In 2015, a significant extension was planned.
-This would have added a Spar to the front of the building, and changed the layout to have the passageway snake through the middle of the dining area.
+In 2015, a significant extension was planned which would have seen a new SPAR store added to the front of the building, and the layout changed to have the passageway snake through the middle of the dining area as with other Roadchef service areas, but this was scrapped.

-In June 2018, the services set up a trial Costa machine which offers 5p vouchers in return for coffee cups and plastic bottles, as part of an initiative to reduce litter in the area.
+In June 2018, the service area trialled a Costa machine which offered 5p vouchers in return for coffee cups and plastic bottles, as part of an initiative to reduce litter in the area.

 Alternatives